rrDumpTruck/Obsidian.Vault/L - Opportunity.md

 	5. Pathfinders Guild
 7. <span style="color:#ff0000">The Consortium</span>: The consortium is what they call the shadowed organization who has eyes all over opportunity.
 Everything from study of dark magic to past assassination attempts against the Sleeper shortly after the fall of Elysia.

 	The consortium maintains a legitimate business in Opportunity where they run a kind of magic shop, book store and alchemist.
 The shop is ran by one <span style="color:#00b050">Jedediah Narrowfeather</span>, father of a local political dissonant, <span style="color:#00b050">Drake Narrowfeather</span> who leads the peoples <span style="color:#00b050">Republic of Opportunity</span>.

 *secret to all but Badmeis* In recent times the organization has taken contracts both far and wide, even accepted some special help from some professors at the institute.
 Of note recently a special secret contract has been rumored to find more information on the Herald.

-1. <span style="color:#00b0f0">Upper End</span>: Housing district for the upper class and well inherited.
+1. Upper End: Housing district for the upper class and well inherited.
-2. <span style="color:#00b0f0">Lower End</span>: The road leading from the Grand Concourse spirals down into the mountain that the keep is settled upon.
+2. Lower End: The road leading from the Grand Concourse spirals down into the mountain that the keep is settled upon.
 Hinting at a city yet unseen.
 Further down you find that road leads to many different type of underground settlement.
 A cavernous basin of blue Juice with a incising road leading to hovels, homes and even some prouder buildings on the spires of earth left behind.
 Far below a Sapphire beam of light shines from the deepest depths of the cavern up and into somewhere above.

 Damius' Forum: